Sins Rising: Main plot

 Miles Morales saves Spider-Man while New York is in chaos.
 Sin-Eater's minions storm Ravencroft prison.
-Miles Morales tries persuading Spider-Man to let Norman Osborn be cleansed, stating that his Green Goblin killed his version of Peter Parker, but Spider-Man ignores Miles and goes to Ravencroft.
-He fights off minions while remembering how Norman Osborn got the Carnage symbiote to terrorize him in the past year, killed Gwen Stacy and Flash Thompson, and hurt Harry Osborn.
+Miles tries persuading Spider-Man to let Norman Osborn be cleansed, stating that his Green Goblin killed his version of Peter Parker, but Spider-Man ignores Miles and goes to Ravencroft.
+He fights off minions while remembering how Norman got the Carnage symbiote to terrorize him in the past year, killed Gwen Stacy and Flash Thompson, and hurt Harry Osborn.
 Ghost-Spider arrives and helps Spider-Man, and Spider man realizes Spider Gwen talked to Miles.
 Spider-Gwen tells Spider-Man that she won't stop him, but just tells him to do whats right.
-Spider-Man meets with Julia Carpenter who tells him to let Norman Osborn get shot by Sin-Eater, or else Norman will kill again.
-Spider-Man thinks for a moment, then decides to save Norman Osborn.
-Meanwhile, Cindy Moon, Anya Corazon, Miles Morales and Ghost-Spider meet up with Julia Carpenter, and Julia decides they need to stop Spider-Man where they form the Order of the Web.
+Spider-Man meets with Julia Carpenter who tells him to let Norman get shot by Sin-Eater, or else Norman will kill again.
+Spider-Man thinks for a moment, then decides to save Norman.
+Meanwhile, Cindy Moon, Anya Corazon, Miles, and Ghost-Spider meet up with Julia Carpenter, and Julia decides they need to stop Spider-Man where they form the Order of the Web.

 The Order of the Web reveal that the reason they want to stop Spider-Man from saving Norman Osborn is because they all had a vision where they see Peter Parker being killed in various places (Queens, Brooklyn Bridge, Empire State Building, and the Avengers mansion).
-The Order of the Web believes that Norman Osborn is responsible.
-Miles and Silk are confused on why Spider-Man won't let Sin-Eater shoot him and Ghost-Spider tells them that if Spider-Man lets Norman Osborn die, he fears that he will pay the price and is making the deal with the devil.
+The Order of the Web believes that Norman is responsible.
+Miles and Silk are confused on why Spider-Man won't let Sin-Eater shoot him and Ghost-Spider tells them that if Spider-Man lets Norman die, he fears that he will pay the price and is making the deal with the devil.
 Meanwhile, Mister Negative asks Sin-Eater to cleanse his sins and Sin-Eater does.
 Sin-Eater arrives in Ravencroft where he corrupts a guard and Ashley Kafka's clone using Mister Negative powers and frees open a vault that contained the Juggernaut.
-Norman Osborn explains that after he regained his memory for unknown reasons, he became the Director of Ravencroft and has been using his old cell to spy on the prisoners.
-Sin-Eater shoots the Juggernaut when he attacks and Norman Osborn and Spider-Man realizes this.
-Spider-Man gets angry at Norman Osborn, but Norman Osborn reveals he only kept Juggernaut because of Kindred and the only way to stop Sin-Eater is by working together.
+Norman explains that after he regained his memory for unknown reasons, he became the Director of Ravencroft and has been using his old cell to spy on the prisoners.
+Sin-Eater shoots the Juggernaut when he attacks and Norman and Spider-Man realizes this.
+Spider-Man gets angry at Norman, but Norman reveals he only kept Juggernaut because of Kindred and the only way to stop Sin-Eater is by working together.